ONSdigital/cis_households/README.md

 # Office for National Statistics

-We are the UK’s largest independent producer of official statistics and its recognised national statistical institute.
-We are responsible for collecting and publishing statistics related to the economy, population and society at national, regional and local levels.
-We also conduct the census in England and Wales every 10 years.
+This organisation is the UK’s largest independent producer of official statistics and its recognised national statistical institute.
+It is responsible for collecting and publishing statistics related to the economy, population and society at national, regional and local levels.
+It also conducts the census in England and Wales every 10 years.

 # Licence